NtuthukoLu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Script that shows a smiley face
 2. Displays content of /etc/passwd
 3. Show content of both /etc/passwd and /etc/hosts
+4. Show last 10 lines of a file